 paired with their residential attendance area.

 Through 2003-2004, county districts received their respective per pupil education cost in full from VICC for each transfer student.
-Starting in 2004-2005, annual tuition payments to suburban districts were capped based on overall available funding each year -- which has generally been about $7,000 or less per student and recently increased to $7,200 per student for 2013-2014.
+Starting in 2004-2005, annual tuition payments to suburban districts were capped based on overall available funding each year -- which has generally been about $7,000 per student.

 In addition to